Obsidian at a Glance

 Mexico

-Mexico has been a center of Obsidian mining and use since the time of the Aztecs and Maya.
+Mexico has been a center of Obsidian mining since the Aztecs and Maya.
 The Sierra de las Navajas (Mountain of the Knives) near Teotihuacan contains ancient Obsidian mines over 1,000 years old.
-Mexican Obsidian is known for exceptional quality and variety, including golden and rainbow sheen varieties.
+Mexican Obsidian is known for quality and variety, including golden and rainbow sheen types.

 United States (Western States)

-Abundant Obsidian deposits across the western United States, particularly in Oregon, California, and Wyoming.
-Obsidian Cliff in Yellowstone National Park was a major source of tool-making material for Native American peoples for over 11,000 years.
-Produces excellent specimens in black, mahogany, and snowflake varieties.
+Plenty of Obsidian across the western United States, particularly Oregon, California, and Wyoming.
+Obsidian Cliff in Yellowstone was a major tool-making source for Native American peoples for over 11,000 years.
+Produces good specimens in black, mahogany, and snowflake varieties.

 Iceland

-Icelandic Obsidian forms from the island's active volcanic systems and is associated with Norse mythology.
-Typically black with excellent conchoidal fracture quality.
-Hrafntinna (Icelandic for Obsidian) has been used since the Viking Age.
+Icelandic Obsidian comes from the island's active volcanic systems and is tied to Norse mythology.
+Typically black with clean conchoidal fracture.
+Hrafntinna, the Icelandic word for Obsidian, has been in use since the Viking Age.

 Physical Properties